crystal-lang/crystal-book/docs/guides/writing_shards.md

 This explanation should include a few examples along with subheadings.

+!!! note
-NOTE: Be sure to replace all instances of `[your-github-name]` in the Crystal-generated README template with your GitHub/GitLab username.
+    Be sure to replace all instances of `[your-github-name]` in the Crystal-generated README template with your GitHub/GitLab username.
 If you're using GitLab, you'll also want to change all instances of `github` with `gitlab`.

 #### Coding Style